Legal · Custom Websites plan

 11.2 The client confirms it owns or has licence to use the content it provides, and that the content is lawful and does not infringe third-party rights.
 The bureau is not liable for content the client supplies.

-11.3 The client will respond to design and copy review requests within 10 working days.
-If no response is received within 10 working days, the bureau may proceed with the version last shown.
+11.3 Outside the build window, the client will respond to design and copy review requests within 10 working days.
+If no response is received within the applicable period (5 working days during the build window), the bureau may proceed with the version last shown.

 Clause 12